Iberian lynx: Reintroduction programme

 Beginning in 2009, the Iberian lynx was reintroduced into Guadalmellato, resulting in a population of 23 in 2013.
 Since 2010, the species has also been released in Guarrizas.
 Discussions were held with the Ministry of Environment on plans for releases in the Campanarios de Azaba area near Salamanca.
 In April 2013, it was reported that Andalusia's total wild population—only 94 in 2002—had tripled to 309 individuals.
 In July 2013, environmental groups confirmed the presence of a wild-born litter in the Province of Cáceres (Extremadura).
 A study published in July 2013 in Nature Climate Change advised that reintroduction programs take place in northern Iberia, suggesting that climate change would threaten rabbits in the south.

-On 26 November 2014, 3 Iberian lynxes were released in the Montes de Toledo; one of them later traveled near Aranjuez, in the Madrid region, the first time in 40 years.
+In November 2014, three Iberian lynxes were released in the Montes de Toledo; one of them later traveled near Aranjuez, in the Madrid region, the first time in 40 years.

 The presence of Iberian lynxes in Portugal, particularly in the south, has been verified.
 In 2014, the Institute for Nature Conservation and Forests signed contracts securing 2,000 hectares of land for Portugal's reintroduction project.

 In 2015, 10 captive-bred Iberian lynxes were released into Guadiana Valley Natural Park and surrounding areas in southeastern Portugal's Guadiana Valley.
 By the end of 2015, there were 400 lynx on the Iberian peninsula, the vast majority in Andalusia, in southern Spain, but with smaller new populations in the hills near Toledo, in Extremadura (south-western Spain) and in southern Portugal.

 The reintroduction of Iberian lynx in Portugal has been a success; from 17 animals that were reintroduced, 12 have already established territories.

 Since a 2007 outbreak of feline leukemia virus (FeLV), wild lynxes are tested periodically for possible disease.
 September–December 2013 samples were negative for FeLV but one male became the first of his species to test positive for feline immunodeficiency virus and was placed into quarantine.